Traitors Gate by Jeffrey Archer

 That’s it for this week, check back in next Wednesday to see what progress I’ve made on my reading and what books I’ll be looking at next.

-Waiting on Wednesday – Extinction by Douglas Preston
+Waiting on Wednesday – The Shadow King by Harry Sidebottom

 Welcome to my weekly segment, Waiting on Wednesday, where I look at upcoming books that I am planning to order and review in the next few months and which I think I will really enjoy.
 I run this segment in conjunction with the Can’t-Wait Wednesday meme that is currently running at Wishful Endings.
 Stay tuned to see reviews of these books when I get a copy of them.
-In my latest Waiting on Wednesday, I check out an awesome upcoming thriller that sounds exceedingly fun and over-the-top, with Extinction by Douglas Preston.
+For this latest Waiting on Wednesday, I look at an excellent upcoming historical fiction read with The Shadow King by Harry Sidebottom.

 Amazon